ibm-cloud-docs/EventStreams/eventstreams-cli.md

 'datetime': use 'YYYY-MM-DDTHH:mm:SS.sss[±hh:mm|Z]'.
 </dd>
      <dt>--dry-run (optional)</dt>
-        <dd>Show results, do not implement the changes.
+        <dd>Show results and do not implement the changes.
 </dd>
      <dt>--execute  (optional)</dt>
         <dd> Execute the changes to the offsets.